 - Increases in respiratory disease as a result of poorer air quality

 - Increases in vectorborne, foodborne and waterborne diseases

 Public health professionals and partners in other sectors have a responsibility to protect people from the immediate harm of climate change and to prevent the problem from getting worse.
 The good news is that there are strategies to address climate change that also have immediate health benefi ts.

 The Public Health Institute (PHI) is a non-profit organization with over four decades of experience in improving the health, nutrition, well-being and quality of life for people in California, across the United States and around the world.
 PHI has a history of success in building local capacity, strengthening health systems, and training public health leaders and health advocates.
 PHI believes that health is a fundamental human right and that just societies ensure equitable health outcomes for everyone.

-PHI’s Center for Public Health and Climate Change contributes to building healthy and climate-resilient communities that have the right tools to mitigate and adapt to climate change.
+PHI’s Center for Climate Change & Health contributes to building healthy and climate-resilient communities that have the right tools to mitigate and adapt to climate change.
 The Center engages local leaders, scientists, policymakers, health care providers and civil society in mainstreaming the protection of health across a wide range of policies and sectors.
-It promotes strategies that effectively address the impacts of climate change on health and nutrition, while at the same time generating co-benefits from adaptation and mitigation in the health, agriculture, transport, housing and energy sectors.
+It promotes strategies that effectively address the impacts of climate change on health, while at the same time generating co-benefits from adaptation and mitigation in the health, agriculture, transport, housing and energy sectors.